IN-VITRO ANTIOXIDANT AND ANTI-INFLAMMATORY ACTIVITY OF SALIX ALBA L. ALONG WITH SIMULTANEOUS HPTLC ANALYSIS OF SALICIN AND FERULIC ACIDHTML Full Text

 Rajarshi Shahu College of Pharmacy 2, Buldana - 443001, Maharashtra, India.

-INTRODUCTION: Noteworthy work is essential to evaluate herbal drugs for their quality, safety and efficacy; there is required of a well-defined particular strategy for routine analysis of herbal raw materials and formulations with regard to constituents responsible for its efficacy 1, 2.
+INTRODUCTION: Noteworthy work is essential to evaluate herbal drugs for their quality, safety, and efficacy; there is required for a well-defined particular strategy for routine analysis of herbal raw materials and formulations with regard to constituents responsible for their efficacy 1, 2.

 S. alba L., universally recognized as White Willow (particularly, the bark) is the original source of salicin, a weaker precursor of aspirin 3.

 The chemical component like glycosides (1.5-11%) predominantly salicylates (salicin, salicortin, populin, fragilin, tremulacin); tannins (8-20%); aromatic aldehydes and acids distinctively salidroside, vanillin, syringin, salicylic acid, caffeic and ferulic acids; Salicyl alcohol (saligenin); Flavonoids have been isolated and identified from the plant 4-6.
-Salix alba L. has been used as antioxidant, antiacetylcholinesterase, antimigraine, mouth wash agent, antiestrogenic and antigenotoxic activity 7-8.
-Ferulic acid, a phenolic acid has wide conveyance plant kingdom and is more bio-available than other dietary flavonoid and monophenolics studied Table 1.
-It has been detailed to be a powerful antioxidant, anti-inflammatory and is accounted to terminate free radical chain reaction and decrease the chance for coronary heart diseases 3, 9-14.
+Salix alba L. has been used as antioxidant, antiacetyl cholinesterase, anti-migraine, mouth wash agent, antiestrogenic and antigenotoxic activity 7-8.
+Ferulic acid, a phenolic acid, has vast conveyance plant kingdom and is more bioavailable than other dietary flavonoids and monophenolics studied in Table 1.
+It has been detailed to be a powerful antioxidant, anti-inflammatory, and is accounted to terminate free radical chain reaction and decrease the chance for coronary heart diseases 3, 9-14.
 Salicin is the metabolic antecedent of salicylic acid; a ponder compound.
 Chemically talking is closely related to aspirin and includes an exceptionally comparative activity within the human body.
 Salicin is an alcoholic beta-glycoside that contains D-glucose Table 1.
 Having antipyretic and analgesic effects, salicin can be utilized for the treatment of fever and diseases, like arthritis 15.

-Tragically, deficiently data is accessible concerning the dispersion of Salicin and Ferulic acid in the S. alba L. There is no synchronous strategy that has been detailed for quantitation of Salicin and Ferulic acid from the S. alba L as well as a pharmacological activity like antioxidant and anti-inflammatory of methanolic extract of S. alba L.
+Tragically, deficient data is accessible concerning the dispersion of Salicin and Ferulic acid in the S. alba L. There is no synchronous strategy that has been detailed for quantitation of Salicin and Ferulic acid from the S. alba L. as well as a pharmacological activity like antioxidant and anti-inflammatory of methanolic extract of S. alba L.

 TABLE 1: CHEMICAL PROPERTIES OF SALICIN AND FERULIC ACID

 Plant Material: The dried methanolic extract of S. alba L. was purchased from Phyto concentrate, India.
-Their identity and authentication were confirmed by the Department of Pharmacognosy Dr. D. Y. Patil institute of Pharmaceutical research and sciences, Pimpri, India by correlating their morphological and microscopical characters with those given in literatures.
+Their identity and Authentication were confirmed by the Department of Pharmacognosy Dr. D. Y. Patil institute of Pharmaceutical research and sciences, Pimpri, India, by correlating their morphological and microscopical characters with those given in the literature.